e271828e/Flight.jl/docs/src/tutorials/tutorial01/tutorial01.md

     values to provide a smooth transition.
 The exception are *Pitch Rate* and *Roll Rate* commands, which are always initialized to zero.

-When you are done, enable the *EAS + Climb Rate* mode.
-Set the *EAS* command to 50 m/s and the *Climb Rate* command to zero.
+When you are done, enable the *EAS + Altitude Hold* mode and set the *EAS* command to 50 m/s.
 This will hold your altitude throughout the next steps.

 If you have attempted any turns so far, you may have noticed that the *Roll/Yaw SAS* mode does not provide automatic turn coordination.
 For this, you can use one of the higher level lateral modes,